yiranwu0/HFM_PyTorch/README.md

 - plot.py: to plot the results.

 ## Notes:
 The results are in Results folder.
-Comparing to the original code, this version is less accurate.
+Comparing to the original code, this error rate of this version is a bit higher.
 However, further training can be done by using a smaller learning rate to achieve better error rate.
 A learning rate of 1e-3 (used in the original code) is prone to overfitting and the results are bad.
 A learning rate of 1e-4 (showed in results)can have similar results comparing to the original paper.